8 Ways to Reduce After Hours Call Volume in Medical Practice

 Every medical practice must deal with managing after-hours consults and patient care requests.
-Unfortunately, most live operators are not medically trained, do a poor job of differentiating between urgent and non-urgent issues, and do an insufficient job of screening calls.
+Unfortunately, most live operators are not medically trained, and can do a poor job of differentiating between urgent and non-urgent issues, and do an insufficient job of screening calls.
 As a result, most medical practices receive a large volume of non- urgent phone calls related to issues more appropriately handled during regular business hours.
-We have found that most On Call Central customers report a significant reduction in after-hours calls after implementing just a few simple techniques.
+We have found that most On Call Central customers report a significant reduction in after-hours calls after implementing just a few simple techniques, and they could be helpful to all medical providers.
 Collectively, these techniques often reduce after hours call volume by 50% or more, significantly increasing the quality of life for medical providers without sacrificing patient care.
 The following eight techniques are what we have found to be most effective.

 Combined, these eight strategies can drastically reduce non-urgent after-hours call volume in medical practices.
 If you have questions, or would like advice on the implementation of any of these strategies, please feel free to contact us.